Skip to main content

 Always include {ProblemURL} so responders can quickly access Dynatrace for details.

-Use Dynatrace tags (environment, team, service) for better routing in EasyContact.
+Use Dynatrace tags (environment, team, service) for better routing in Easyalert.

-Tune Dynatrace’s automatic problem detection to reduce false positives before they reach EasyContact.
+Tune Dynatrace’s automatic problem detection to reduce false positives before they reach Easyalert.